FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Unweighted Coverage Functions in the Value Oracle Model

 \section{Unweighted Coverage Functions in the Value Oracle Model}

-In this section and the next, we are given an $\ell$-matchoid $\cM$, together with a universe $\pU$ of size $m$, and each element $e \in X$ corresponds to some subset of $\pU$.
+In the previous section, we have focused on the problem of maximizing a \emph{linear} function subject to an $\ell$-matchoid constraint.
+In this section and the next, we consider the more general \textsc{Maximum $(\cM,z)$-Coverage} problem.
+Here we are given an $\ell$-matchoid $\cM$, together with a universe $\pU$ of size $m$, and each element $e \in X$ corresponds to some subset of $\pU$.
+The goal is then to find a set of elements $S$ that is feasible in $\cM$ and whose union contains at least $z$ points of the universe $\pU$.
 To avoid confusion, we refer to the elements of $\pU$ as \emph{points} and reserve the term \emph{element} for those elements of $X$ and set variables and functions related to points in $\mathsfit{sans\ serif}$.
 For each element $e \in X$, we denote by $\points(e)$ the set of points in $\pU$ that corresponds to $e$.
 Similarly, for any subset $T \subseteq X$, we let $\points(T)$ denote the set of points $\bigcup_{e \in T}\points(e)$ that are covered by at least one element of $T$.
-In the streaming setting, we suppose $\pU$ and $X$ are not known in advance.
+In the streaming setting, we suppose that $\pU$ and $X$ are not known in advance, and the elements of $X$ arrive one at a time.